Oxford Cavaliers

 Oxford Cavaliers Rugby League Football Club is the first amateur rugby league club formed in Oxford in the summer era.

-Over 16 years the Cavaliers have coached and developed several players who have gone on to play the game both professionally and semi-professionally.
+For almost thirty years, the Cavaliers have coached and developed several players who have gone on to play the game both professionally and semi-professionally.
 Cavaliers juniors Mike Castle and Corey Simms both represented London Skolars, Jamie Cope joined Keighley Cougars, while Australians Barry Randall and Brad Smith both had a spell at Super League side, London Broncos (via Rochdale Hornets).
-Arguably the club's greatest on-field success however, was the development of current Leeds Rhinos and England prop forward, Darrell Griffin.
-Darrell began his long and distinguished career with the Cavaliers, having joined the club's junior ranks from Witney Rugby Union club at just 16 years of age.
-He has gone on to make close to 250 Super League appearances, spanning over a decade with London Broncos, Wakefield Trinity Wildcats, Huddersfield Giants, and current club, Leeds Rhinos.
-Darrell has four England caps, his last coming in the 36-10 Gillette Rugby League Four Nations victory over Papua New Guinea at Eden Park, Auckland in 2010.
+Darrell Griffin, who started his rugby league career at the Cavaliers, went on to play for Huddersfield Giants in the Super League.